matheus23/nix/README.md

 ```

 (At some point I also updated the `hardware-configuration.nix` via `nixos-generate-config` and playing around with the symlinks so it actually runs through.
 That may or may not be necessary the next time, too.)
+(Next time: This was not necessary.
+Instead there were a couple of deprecations in configuration.nix I was working through, but the error messages proved helpful.)

 Now pray that it works & reboot 8-)